 Talking to your doctor

 It’s important to track your RA symptoms and talk to your doctor about how you're feeling.
 Even mentioning small things that have changed can help with managing your RA.
 The more your doctor knows about your overall health and how your symptoms are affecting your ability to do things at work and at home, the better prepared he or she will be to evaluate which treatment is appropriate for you.

-- Am I noticing changes in my RA signs and symptoms (joint pain, stiffness, or swelling)?
+- Am I noticing changes in my RA symptoms (joint pain, stiffness, or swelling)?